krithikvishwanath/RCQ-annotation/README.md

 ## License

-The source code in this repository is licensed under the Apache License 2.0.
+The source code in this repository is licensed under GNU AGPL v3.

 Unless otherwise noted, non-code materials such as figures, diagrams, and documentation are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).